 Rotate food stores: as food is put away, bring the older food forward, keep track of items that may have gotten pushed to the back awaiting a use.

 - Donate: Be selfish and donate!
 If an item is not going to be used it in a reasonable time, give it away or donate it.
 This minimizes effort in finding ingredients and makes inventory for shopping easy.
 It will save time (and money) in the long run.

 Store items logically: The same place every time.
 Do not waste time looking for what you need. baking supplies together, cereals together, fruits in rows, vegetables in rows, etc.

 - Set up “stations”: Make the things used regularly easy to get to, including supplies, pots and pans, bowls, dishes, etc. Kitchen storage is premium space.
 Take a look at cupboards, and put the things used most front and center.
 Make it easy to cook and minimize the risk of going out.

-- Analyze for effieciency: Consider every action done in the kitchen, as you do it.
-Analyze it to see if, perhaps, you can do more for very little effort and save time and energy, and identify problems.
+- Analyze for efficiency: Consider every action done in the kitchen, as you do it.
+Analyze it to see if, perhaps, you can do more with very little effort and save time and energy, and identify problems.
 Was time wasted looking for ingredients, finding the right pan, running to the store to fetch a missing item?